sanadqazi/active-redirect/README.md

 Click the Upload Plugin button.
 Choose the downloaded zip file and click Install Now.
 Activate the plugin through the 'Plugins' menu in WordPress.
-Usage
-Describe how users can use your plugin within their WordPress site.

 Contact
 For support or inquiries, please open an issue.